khamudom/the-recipe-room/README.md

 - **Image Support**: Add images to your recipes (with placeholder support)
 - **Modern UI**: Clean, intuitive interface with smooth animations and transitions

+## 🤖 AI Recipe Analysis

+The Recipe Room now includes an AI-powered feature that can automatically extract recipe information from images!

+### How It Works

+1. **Upload Recipe Image**: Take a photo of a recipe from a cookbook, handwritten note, or any recipe image
+2. **AI Analysis**: Our AI analyzes the image and extracts:
+   - Recipe title
+   - Description
+   - Ingredients list
+   - Step-by-step instructions
+   - Prep and cook times
+   - Number of servings
+   - Recipe category
+3. **Review & Edit**: Review the extracted information and make any adjustments
+4. **Save Recipe**: Save the recipe to your collection

+### Supported Image Types

+- 📖 Cookbook pages
+- 📝 Handwritten recipe cards
+- 💻 Screenshots from websites
+- 📱 Photos of recipe cards
+- 🖨️ Printed recipes

+### Tips for Best Results

+- Ensure the recipe text is clearly visible and well-lit
+- Try to capture the entire recipe in one image
+- Handwritten recipes work best when written clearly
+- Printed recipes from books or websites work great

 ## 📖 How to Use

 ### Adding a Recipe

+#### Manual Entry

 1. Click the "+" button in the top right corner
 2. Fill in the recipe details: